 Upon the completion of the dissertation, the candidate must submit to a Final Oral Defense Examination.
 A student must be in good academic standing to schedule the defense.
-The examination focuses on the dissertation itself but can include general questioning related to the field(s) of study within the scope of the dissertation.
-(Detailed information about the exam procedure is available here: https://grad.arizona.edu/gsas/degree-requirements/doctor-philosophy#comprehensive-exam
+The examination focuses on the dissertation itself but can include general questioning related to the field(s) of study within the scope of the dissertation (Final Oral Defense Instructions and Final Oral Defense Instructions for doctor of Audiology).